garious/loom/README.md

 Disclaimer
 ==========
-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this paper are done with the author's best effort.
+All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the author's best effort.
 It is up to the reader to check and validate their accuracy and truthfulness.
 Furthermore nothing in this project constitutes a solicitation for investment.

 Loom &trade;
 =====